 Now.
 You should apply for coverage while you are a student in order to lock in the contract and premium rates.
 You also have no idea what the future holds for you, so getting coverage when you are most healthy is always recommended.

 It you have loans, a mortgage or dependants you should be looking to obtain life insurance.
 For more information on the coverage available, please visit our products and services or speak with your insurance representative.

 Critical Illness insurance will pay a lump sum benefit upon diagnosis of one of the covered illnesses (approximately 20 included).
 Many policies include an optional return of premium provision which allows for a refund of 100% premiums paid if you do not make a claim on the policy.
-As a resident you are eligible for 5 months free coverage as a resident with RBC Insurance.
 For more information on critical illness insurance, please visit our products and services or speak with your insurance representative.